 - 1 cup pecan halves

 - In a small bowl, combine the mustard, pepper and 2 teaspoons syrup.
 Lightly drizzle over both sides of pork chops.

 - In a large nonstick skillet, brown pork in butter over medium heat for 2-3 minutes on each side.
 Add apple juice.
-Reduce heat; cover and simmer for 15-20 minutes or until a meat thermometer reads 160°.
+Reduce heat; cover and simmer for 15-20 minutes or until a thermometer reads 160°.
 Remove chops and keep warm.